Daoenti/Gatewalkers/Story/14 - Into The Court.md

 # The Painted Walls
 Paintings of [[Kneepo the Slim]] kneeling before [[Count Renalc]].
 War with elves, the beginning of the Enubliet Curse.
 The paintings are magically enchanted.

+# The Artist's Den
+Painting of [[Kneepo the Slim]] sitting on a throne, dying elves all around his feet.
+A second figure of [[Kneepo the Slim]] is in the background peering out of the trees at the elves.
+An insectoid creature comes through a door, covered in painted symbols, "I will paint your death".